stoplightio/elements/CONTRIBUTING.md

     - Tests that `find` child components and assert against props being passed are mostly wrong.
     Use the **recommended selectors** (see point below) and **[`jest-dom` assertions](https://github.com/testing-library/jest-dom)** to enforce constraints that actually matter to the user.
-    - Searching for DOM elements using tag name, CSS class, or hierarchy (`parentElement`, etc.) is an antipattern.
+    - Searching for DOM elements using tag name, CSS class, or hierarchy (`parentElement`, etc.) is an anti-pattern.

     *Do instead:* use **`findByRole` or other queries from [TL's query hierarchy](https://testing-library.com/docs/queries/about#priority)**.
     Feel free to add accessibility attributes where missing.
 With a bit of practice, you'll see that almost everything can be covered with `*byRole`.
-- The goal for your test suite is **to cover** as much of the **business requirements** (e.g. in the issue description) as practical.
+- The goal for your test suite is **to cover** as much of the **business requirements** (for example, in the issue description) as practical.
 - An ideal test suite only requires a change **if business requirements change**.
-- While not generally expected, **it is OK to add additional tests** for helper functions, hooks and subcomponents where it would not be practical to test them alongside their host components.
+- While not generally expected, **it's OK to add additional tests** for helper functions, hooks and sub-components where it would not be practical to test them alongside their host components.
 In this case, still try to follow the principles above as much as practical.
 - Use **Jest/JSDOM testing wherever suitable**.
 Cypress-based tests should be reserved for high-level integration tests, such as:
     - Basic sanity checks to make sure that *Elements* builds and loads correctly in a certain environment.